NaluKit/nalu/etc/wiki/06 Application.md

 }
 ```

+It is possible to override the value from the version annotation from the command line.
+Nalu will look for a property called "nalu.application.version".
+If the property exists, Nalu will use this value.

 The example above will set the version of the application to 'HEAD-SNAPSHOT'.
 To access the application version, use: `context.getApplicationVersion()`.
 To access the build timestamp call `context.getApplicationBuildTime()`.